NathanVaughn/homelab-k8s/cluster/headlamp/README.md

 ## Setup

 In Authentik, configure a OAuth2 provider.
-Use the redirect URL as `https://headlamp.nathanv.app/oidc-callback`
+Use the redirect URL as `https://headlamp.nathanv.app/oidc-callback`.

+Change the "Access Token validity" in the Advanced protocol settings, otherwise you will be constantly signed out.

 ```bash
 export HEADLAMP_CONFIG_OIDC_CLIENT_ID=$HEADLAMP_CONFIG_OIDC_CLIENT_ID